jboss-container-images/rhpam-7-openshift-image/quickstarts/post-configure-example/README.md

 END - users added
 ```

-Note that, if the KieApp is already running and the updated pods does not restart automatically, you can just delete the
+Note: If the KieApp is already running and the updated pods does not restart automatically, you can just delete the
 deployment config so the `operator` can start an updated version.

 #### Found an issue?